-3) Expand the “Display adapters” category.
+3) At Device Manager, expand the “Display adapters” category.
 Right-click on the graphics card and select Disable device.
 The monitor will be black for a second after your disable the graphics card.
 Please don’t worry as nothing bad will happen.

 4) Right-click on the graphics card again and select Enable device.

 Tip: If you have two graphics cards installed, repeat the steps above to re-enable another graphics card.

 5) Once done, restart your computer to make the changes take effect.
 Check to see if the mouse still lags on the second monitor.